PrestaShop’s release and support cycle

 Patch versions

-Patch versions (eg. 8.0.1, 9.1.3) are incremental updates to a previous release, containing bug fixes.
+Patch versions (e.g., 8.0.1, 9.1.3) are incremental updates to previous releases containing bug fixes.
 Only supported versions are subject to patch releases.

-• Release cycle: about every 6 weeks, depending on the bugs' severity and the team’s bandwidth.
+• Release cycle: About every 6 weeks, depending on the severity of the bugs and the team’s bandwidth.

 Roadmap